Metnew/atarax/README.md

 Standard code style is :heart: - `eslint-plugin-standard`.
 If you use Flow - include `eslint-plugin-flowtype`.
 If you care about a11y (accesibility), then use `eslint-plugin-jsx-a11y`.
-I don't recommend you to use standard only.
-It's better to use standard with eslint, because you get all power of customization.
+I don't recommend you to use `standard` package only.
+It'd be better using standard with eslint, because you'll get all power of customization.

 #### Babel
 Use stage-1 or stage-0, but don't use legacy decorators.